Rexzy67/Rexzy67/README.md

 ### About

 Im am a Discord Bot Developer that does some small Projects from Time to Time, i do NOT take bot requests
 - ⌖ **Location** · Neuwied, Germany
 - ⌗ **Experience** · 2 Years in Python Development
 - ⟳ **Learning** · HTML/CSS/Cpp
 - ✦ **Fun fact** · on the more younger side of Developers
 ### Featured Projects

-- [Sakultendo](https://github.com/Rexzy67/Sakultendo) — Private Bot, to manage a Specific Server im on.
 - [TaCL](https://github.com/Rexzy67/The-Awesome-Challenge-List) — A Geometry Dash Challenge list for a nieche Community.

 ### Stack
 **Languages**
 <img src="https://skillicons.dev/icons?i=python,lua,cpp,cs,java,html,css,js&theme=dark" alt="Languages"/>

 ### Languages